mmatyas/pegasus-docs/docs/dev/translate.md

 where

-- `language` is the language code (two letters, lowercase)
+- `language` is the language code (two- or rarely three letters, lowercase).
-- optionally,`script` defines the writing system (eg. simplified/traditional chinese) (four letters, title case)
+- optionally,`script` defines the writing system, like simplified/traditional chinese or Old German Runes (four letters, title case)
 - optionally, `country` defines a country-specific variant (two letters, uppercase)

 for example, `hi-Deva-IN` means Hindi language, Devanagari script, and used in India.
 Usually though the two letter language code is enough for most locales.

+Two letter language codes can be found [here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes), and four letter script codes [here](https://en.wikipedia.org/wiki/ISO_15924).

 ## 1. Preparing the tools